autobib/autobib/ARCHITECTURE.md

 # Architecture

+This documentation is for **database version 2**.
+Please see older copies of this file for different database versions.

 ## SQLite database format

 The Autobib command-line tool stores data locally in a [SQLite](https://sqlite.org/) database, located (in order of priority)